sergiovirahonda/sergiovirahonda.github.io/_posts/2020-07-26-a-flask-app.md

 ---
 layout: post
-title:  "A Flask web application to increase A2 Softway scope"
+title:  "A Flask web application to increase the A2 Softway's scope"
 author: sergio
 categories: [ Flask,Python,SQL ]
 tags: []